angelr1076/rails-blog/README.md

 ![Settings Window](https://res.cloudinary.com/angelrodriguez/image/upload/v1544199402/Screen_Shot_2018-12-07_at_11.09.18_AM.png)

-You can also download the zipfile from the command line by running
+You can also download the zipfile if you'd like to clone the project by running these commands from the command line:

 git clone git@github.com:angelr1076/rails-doggie-blog.git

-Run rails s, rails server or rackup to run locally after cloning from the root folder
+Type 'rails s' or 'rails server' to run locally after cloning from the root folder

+Go to your web browser and type in https://localhost:3000

 * Ruby version
 2.5.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-rails s
-localhost:3000